remix-run/react-router/packages/react-router-native/docs/guides/animation.md

 }
 ```

-Once that works with animations, we're ready to add an animation around it.
+Once that works without animations, we're ready to add an animation around it.

 ```js